jhan125/aws-cloud-practitioner-essentials/module11/final-assessment.md

 ## 13. Which compute option reduces costs when you commit to a consistent amount of compute usage for a 1-year or 3-year term?

-Dedicated Hosts
+Dedicated Hosts -> your own physical service with EC2 instance capacity

-Reserved Instances
+Reserved Instances -> no commitment to consistent compute usage over duration of contract

-Savings Plans
+`Savings Plans`

-Spot Instances
+Spot Instances -> for workloads with flexible start and end times

 > Answer: `C`